pkp/pkp-docs/admin-guide/en/deploy.md

 ## Email Server

-Most email will be blocked by spam filters unless you use a SMTP server with correctly configured [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) and [DMARC](https://en.wikipedia.org/wiki/DMARC) records.
+Most email will be blocked by spam filters unless you use an SMTP server with correctly configured [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) and [DMARC](https://en.wikipedia.org/wiki/DMARC) records.

 > Not sure what to do here?
 Learn more about how to [configure an email server](./deploy-email).
 {:.notice}